cpen333/cpen333.github.io/_labs/cplusplus.md

 ### Q1: Object-Oriented implementation of the simulator

 A `State` consists of a position, velocity, acceleration, and time.
 We want these attributes to be **public** so they can be accessed directly.
-Will will also give the state a `set(...)` method so we can easily set all the attributes in one go.
+We will also give the state a `set(...)` method so we can easily set all the attributes in one go.

 A `Car` has a model name, mass, maximum engine force, and drag area.
 The car will also have a `state` associated with it.
 We'll give the car the following methods: